Paolo Restani: Career

 After his debut in 1983 in recital at the Accademia Nazionale di Santa Cecilia in Rome, he was invited to the most prestigious theatres in Italy.
 Among several successes in this period, a standout one was the concert at Sala Verdi in Milan for the Serate Musicali when, in January 1987, he was invited to replace Alexis Weissenberg with only a few hours notice, and he performed a programme including the Eroica Variations by Beethoven and the 12 Etudes d’Exécution transcendante by Liszt.

-During his almost thirty-year international concert career, his own solo-participations with European, Americaa and Australian orchestras are innumerable.
+During his almost thirty-year international concert career, his own solo-participations with European, American and Australian orchestras are innumerable.
 Among the conductors: Roberto Abbado, Gerd Albrecht, Piero Bellugi, Christian Benda, Yoram David, Vladimir Delman, Claus Peter Flor, Heiko Mathias Forster, Lu Jia, Lothar Koenigs, Gerard Korsten, Julian Kavatchev, Gustav Kuhn, Uroš Lajovic, Yoel Levi, John Nelson, John Neschling, Gunter Neuhold, Daniel Oren, Massimo Pradella, Donato Renzetti.

 Under the baton of Riccardo Muti he appeared in June 2004 with Orchestra Filarmonica della Scala in Liszt's Second Piano Concerto and, in 2008, again conducted by Muti, he was soloist in the symphonic production of Lélio ou Le Retour à la Vie op.
 14b by Berlioz together with Gérard Depardieu, the Orchestra Luigi Cherubini, Orchestra Giovanile Italiana, Konzertvereinigung Wiener Staatsopernchor.